Table of Contents

 and there are various ways of expressing this dependency.

-pkgsrc supports the DEPENDS
+pkgsrc supports the DEPENDS,

-, and
+TOOL_DEPENDS, and

-definitions, the
+TEST_DEPENDS definitions, the

-definition, as well as dependencies
+USE_TOOLS definition, as well as dependencies

-, which is the preferred way
+via buildlink3.mk, which is the preferred way

 to handle dependencies, and which uses the variables named above.